Escuela Nacional de Inteligencia: Facilities

-The School's main building, a big belle époque academic-style mansion, is located on Calle Libertad 1235 in Buenos Aires.
+The school's main building, a big belle époque academic-style mansion, is located on Calle Libertad 1235 in Buenos Aires.
 Estimated to be worth about US$724,178, it was built in 1922 and a parking lot was added in 1970.
 It has small rooms and wooden floors, a street surface of 2,515 m2 and an internal surface of 3,775 m2.

 The ENI mansion is protected by a 5-tonne steel gate and a constant surveillance through a closed circuit television (CCTV) system that records all activity around the building.
 The School also has a library of 7,000 volumes, and through its webpage it offers online courses to all regions and provinces of Argentina.

 Director

-Mrs. Silvia Beatriz Cucovaz de Arroche is the current director; having a geographical sciences degree, is considered a highly experienced and valuable woman with a long history in the Secretaría de Inteligencia.
-Mrs. Cucovaz was also a professor at the Faculty of History and the Geographical Sciences School of the University of Salvador, at the Faculty of Business of the University of Buenos Aires, and at the Faculty of Humanities of the University of Mar de la Plata.
+Silvia Beatriz Cucovaz de Arroche is the current director; having a geographical sciences degree, and is considered a highly experienced and valuable woman with a long history in the Secretaría de Inteligencia.
+Cucovaz was also a professor at the Faculty of History and the Geographical Sciences School of the University of Salvador, at the Faculty of Business of the University of Buenos Aires, and at the Faculty of Humanities of the University of Mar de la Plata.

-Her previous jobs in SIDE included being the intelligence delegate in the Argentine Embassy in Germany (Bonn), the Director of Foreign Intelligence, the Chief of Strategic Affairs, the Advisor of the Secretary of Intelligence, and an ENI professor.
+Cucovaz de Arroche's previous jobs in Secretaría de Inteligencia included being the intelligence delegate in the Argentine Embassy in Germany (Bonn), the director of foreign intelligence, the chief of strategic affairs, the advisor of the secretary of intelligence, and an ENI professor.

-She has participated in many conferences of international organizations, most notoriously serving as Chairman of arms and explosives experts at the United Nations disarmament area.
-In Argentina, she is also Counselor of the Council of International Relations (CARI) and member of its International Security Committee.
+Cucovaz de Arroche has participated in many conferences of international organizations, most notoriously serving as chairman of arms and explosives experts at the United Nations disarmament area.
+In Argentina, she is also counselor of the Council of International Relations and member of its international security committee.

 Cucovaz wrote many dossiers and books such as "El rol de los servicios de Icia en el campo de la contraproliferación" and "Croatia as a stabilizing factor for peace in Europe; proceedings from an International Symposium".